lawnixgaming-lang/Rinmizukibot/README.md

   <div class="section">
     <h2>About RinMizuki Bot</h2>
-    <p>RinMizuki is a versatile, multi-purpose Discord bot designed to improve your server experience.
+    <p>RinMizuki is a versatile, multi-purpose Discord bot designed to enhance your server experience.
 From moderation to fun commands, music, and utility features, RinMizuki keeps your server lively and secure.</p>
   </div>

   <div class="section">